-In this sense, the areas where an automation-driven approach to compliance is particularly beneficial include:
+The areas where an automation-driven approach to compliance is particularly beneficial include:

-- Security and customisation during document collection, only requesting necessary documents and removing the need to send back and forth emails with attachments (all documents are automatically and securely uploaded to the relevant case); - 2.
+- 1. Security and customisation during document collection, only requesting necessary documents and removing the need to send back and forth emails with attachments (all documents are automatically and securely uploaded to the relevant case); - 2.
 Ability to scale volumes of activity through cloud technology or commercially expand into new markets by easily adapting customer workflows to reflect current requirements across jurisdictions; - 3.
-Reliable Al-powered checks for authentication of ID documents and passports from all over the world; - 4.
-Extraction via Optical Character Recognition of key information from incorporation documents for corporate clients, as well as automated transliteration from multiple character sets and languages your team might not be familiar with;
+Reliable Al-powered checks for authentication of international ID documents; - 4.
+Extraction via Optical Character Recognition of key information from incorporation documents for corporate clients, as well as automated transliteration from multiple character sets and languages your team might not be familiar with; - 5.
+Automated audit trails to record all actions and checks performed on any given customers; - 6.
+Tiered access to documents and functionalities based on team members' roles and responsibilities.